krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 4. select the storage account that you just created.
 5. to use the `Logic App` provided below, set the container to `focus`, the directory to `exports` and the format to `CSV`, without compression and with overwrite.

 Now the export will run automatically to the storage account.
-However, it will place it inside a folder with the uid of the run, creating a dynamic path that cannot be known at runtime to configure the exporters and scrapers.
-Therefore, we will use a logic app to copy the export from the uid folder to a static location.
+However, it will place it inside a folder with the `uid`of the run, creating a dynamic path that cannot be known at runtime to configure the exporters and scrapers.
+Therefore, we will use a `Logic App` to copy the export from the `uid` folder to a static location.

 Go back to the Azure dashboard and search for `Logic apps`.
-Then, create a new logic app with the tier you most prefer (the consumption tier is pretty cheap if used for this task only).
+Then, create a new `Logic App` with the tier you most prefer (the consumption tier is pretty cheap if used for this task only).
 When created, hit `Edit`, then graphic editor will open.
 Select `Code view` and paste the following code.

 ```json
 {